Angshu31/decotix-docs/docs/basics/installation.md

 ## Building the Schema

-We've setup decotix up, but now it's time to use it.
+We've set decotix up, but now it's time to use it.
 To do this, we have to create a file that builds the schema for us:

 **_`src/buildSchema.ts`_**: